 - Do not overcook the onions and peppers, you want a nice crunch to them

-- Add the air fired chicken when you are ready to serve for crisp textures
+- Add the air-fried chicken when you are ready to serve for crisp textures

 - Check out the notes in the recipe card to make chili chicken gravy